harizMunawar/image-server-app/README.md

 # image-server-app
-API for uploading and retrieving image using falcon frameworks
+API for uploading and retrieving image using flask frameworks